rdtarvin/RADseq_Quito_2017/_posts/2017-08-02-afternoon-2bRAD-pyrad.md

 git clone https://github.com/z0on/2bRAD_denovo.git
 ```

-Decompress data (only necessary for 2bRAD native, other pipelines can read .gz)
+Decompress data (only necessary for 2bRAD native, other pipelines can read .gz).
 ```
 gunzip *.gz
 ```

-Concatenate data that were run on multiple lanes, if necessary
+Concatenate data that were run on multiple lanes, if necessary.
 - T36R59_I93_S27_L006_R1_001.fastq and T36R59_I93_S27_L007_R1_001.fastq
 - pattern "T36R59_I93_S27_L00" is common to both read files; program concatenates into one file with (.+) saved as file name